Margarine: Market acceptance

 Margarine, particularly polyunsaturated margarine, has become a major part of the Western diet and had overtaken butter in popularity in the mid-20th century.
 In the United States, for example, in 1930, the average person ate over 18 lb of butter a year and just over 2 lb of margarine.
 By the end of the 20th century, an average American ate around 5 lb of butter and nearly 8 lb of margarine.
+By the 1970's however, concerns about trans fats and the health impact of saturated fats reversed consumer trends.
+By 2005 US butter consumption once again overtook margarine.

 Consumers may choose margarine for a number of reasons, including lower cost, ease of availability, a perception (primarily relevant for vegetable-based margarines) that it is healthier than butter, a desire to avoid consuming animal-based products (of particular concern for vegans and also based on the assumption that the margarine is vegetable-based) or a simple personal preference to butter or other spreads for taste.

 Margarine has a particular market value to those who observe the Jewish dietary laws of Kashrut, which forbids the mixing of meat and dairy products; hence there are strictly kosher non-dairy margarines available, known as pareve.
-One brand known to the Kosher-keeping public is Fleischmann's Margarine.
 These are often used by the kosher-observant consumers to adapt recipes that use meat and butter or in baked goods served with meat meals.
 The 2008 Passover margarine shortage in America caused much consternation within the kosher-observant community.